toddb/javascript-amd/README.md

 ## SYNOPSIS:

 Use rake to see all tasks.
-Key tasks are build, test:acceptance and test:specs
+Key tasks are build, test:acceptance and test:specs (and server:start && test:server)

 	$ rake -T
 	rake all              # Build and release